plotly/dash-table-experiments/README.md

 ```

 ### Usage with Callbacks
-Per [this Dash community answer](https://community.plot.ly/t/dash-datatable-using-callbacks/6756/2), to use callbacks with `dash-table-experiments`:
+Per [this Dash community answer](https://community.plot.ly/t/dash-datatable-using-callbacks/6756/2), to use callbacks with `dash-table-experiments` there are two key steps (for a full working example see [usage-callback.py](./usage-callback.py)):

 ```

-# declare the table in app.layout
+# 1. Declare the table in app.layout
 dt.DataTable(
     rows=[{}], # initialise the rows
     row_selectable=True,